Created for expats living in Japan

 Osaka Gourmet

-As it is known as the city of cuisines, there is plenty of inexpensive and tasty food in Osaka, such as Takoyaki, Okononiyaki, Kushiyaki, and Butaman.
+As it is known as the city of cuisines, there is plenty of inexpensive and tasty food in Osaka, such as Takoyaki, Okonomiyaki, Kushiyaki, and Butaman.
 You may find it interesting to know the differences of the food culture between Osaka (Kansai) and Tokyo (Kanto).

 Osaka Sightseeing